atlet99/ht-notifier/IDEA.md

 - **Email**: github.com/wneessen/go-mail with HTML templates and multiple auth types
 - **Telegram**: go-telegram/bot with Markdown formatting and rate limiting
 - **Slack**: slack-go with rich formatting and attachments
+- **Mattermost**: mattermost-client with webhook integration and rich formatting
 - **Templates**: text/template with custom functions and hot reload

 ### Data Processing